luc-github/ESP3D-WEBUI/Memo/ESP3D [ESP800] format.md

         if ESP has camera it contain the camera ID
         * `CameraName`
         if  ESP has camera it contain the camera name
+        * `Axisletters`
+        Currently only used for grbHAL
+        can be :
+          - XYZABC
+          - XYZUVZ (supported soon)
+          - XYZABCUVZ (supported soon)